Static Analysis

 The Rust CLI currently has the fuller project-backed type-checking surface:

-nix run github:ubugeeei/vize#vize -- check --tsconfig tsconfig.app.json --profile src
+nix run github:ubugeeei-prod/vize#vize -- check --tsconfig tsconfig.app.json --profile src

 vize check --tsconfig tsconfig.app.json --profile src